patrickdevarney/GameJam2023/README.md

 # GameJam2023
+* Implementation in **Assets/Navigation**

 ## Runtime:
 * Click on the plane.
 If a path exists, the shortest path is calculated.
 The capsule will cut corners by raycasting to attempt to skip unnecessary vertex visits.
-* Navigation "smoothing" can be toggled on the Player Component.
+* Navigation "smoothing" can be toggled on the Player Component for previewing scene gizmos showing the true stair-stepped path
 ![navSmoothed](https://github.com/patrickdevarney/GameJam2023/assets/11896025/0c4e5e0b-cb57-4811-8060-ddddf07e1c5d)

 ## Edit time: